 Zero Waste Case Study: San Francisco

-In 2002, San Francisco set a goal of 75% diversion by 2010 and Zero Waste by 2020.
+In 2002, San Francisco set a goal of 75% diversion by 2010 and in 2003 Zero Waste by 2020.
 The city's comprehensive Environment Code, created in 2003, is based on the Precautionary Principle.
 The city's Mandatory Recycling and Composting Ordinance, passed in 2009, requires all of San Francisco to separate recyclable materials, compostable materials and landfilled trash.

 - SF Environment

 The city implemented the first and largest urban food scraps composting collection program in the U.S., covering both commercial and residential sectors.
-San Francisco has collected more than a million tons of food scraps, yard trimmings, and other compostable materials and turned it into compost that is used by local farmers and wineries in Napa and Sonoma counties.
+San Francisco has collected more than two million tons of food scraps, yard trimmings, and other compostable materials and turned it into compost that is used by local farmers and wineries in Napa and Sonoma counties.

 - Zero Waste Climate Action Planning